-“Looks like another drug burn to me,” said badge number 836, talking shop to his partner as badge 657 thwapped the kid sharply across both knees with a nightstick, before delivering a vengeful right cross to the bridge of his nose—all more Chicago style than I cared to allow.
+“Looks like another drug burn to me,” said badge number 836, talking shop to his partner as badge 657 thwapped the kid sharply across both knees with a nightstick, before delivering a vengeful right cross to the bridge of his nose—all more Chicago style black and blue than I cared to allow.
 “Must be fourth this week, already.
 Either that or it’s gang-making season again.”

 “Umph, get in there, scuzzball,” grunted a carrot-topped 836, losing his cap as he pushed the suspect into the rear of the squadrol, slamming its steel-barred door.

 “Not me, mon,” the Latino kid sobbed through the door windows, blood streaming from his apparently broken beak.
 “It was that other…”

 “Shaddup in there,” shouted 657, as the wagon’s radio blasted anew.
 SQUAWK, SQUAWK, “All available units, Fifth and Mission”…SQUAWK… “Homicide still in progress, over…” SQUELCH… “Ten-four, over…” SQUELCH.
 “Everybody back, that means you, buddy, best to move on…”

 “Who, me,” I pointed to my chest, frozen in place while the small crowd was disbanding like normal looky-loos.
 “Yah, sure…thank your for your co-peration.”